India Imposed Undeclared War At LoC: AJK President - UrduPoint

 Khan warned that if Indian shelling on the civilian population of Azad Kashmir continued, the people of liberated territory will have no option but to pick weapons against fast growing Indian aggression.

-Paying glowing tributes to the armed forces of the country for defending Azad Kashmir, Sardar Masood Khan said every citizen of the liberated territory was ready to stand shoulder to shoulder with the Pak Army to thwart heinous designs of the enemy.
+While paying glowing tributes to the armed forces of the country for defending Azad Kashmir, Sardar Masood Khan said that every citizen of the liberated territory was ready to stand shoulder to shoulder with the Pak Army to thwart heinous designs of the enemy.

 He expressed sympathy with the families of those martyred or injured in the unprovoked Indian shelling in Falakan, Jurabandi, Ashkot, Sandooq, Mirpura, Kundal Shahi, Leswa, Nauseri and Nausada areas of Neelum valley and Leepa Valley and Khuiratta sectors.

-Earlier, addressing Kashmir conference organized by Pakistan Association and Bristol Kashmir Foundation in Bristol, the AJK president said despite of India's worst repression and fascist means, the Kashmiri people would neither give up their struggle nor will accept the slavery of India.
+Earlier addressing Kashmir conference organized by Pakistan Association and Bristol Kashmir Foundation in Bristol, the AJK president said that in spite of India's worst repression and fascist means, the Kashmiri people will neither give up their struggle nor will accept the slavery of India.

 He appreciated the world media, civil society and the human rights organizations for constantly exposing inhuman treatment of Indian Army toward the Kashmiri people.
 However, he regretted that the world governments had shut eyes toward the Indian repression because of their economic and political interest.